SolidML Onchain Inference

 SolidML is tightly integrated with our Model Hub, making every model uploaded to the Hub instantly usable through SolidML.
 We've also made the process of uploading and using your model incredibly fast, allowing you to build AI-enabled apps without worrying about any of the underlying infrastructure.

 Every inference executed through SolidML is natively secured by the OpenGradient blockchain validator nodes, allowing developers to focus on their application rather than complex verification techniques.
 Behind the scenes, OpenGradient relies on a range of inference verification techniques, such as ZKML, Trusted Execution Environments and cryptoeconomic security.
 This empowers developers to choose the most suitable methods for their use cases and requirements.
-To learn more about the security options we offer, go to Inference Verification.
+To learn more about the security options we offer, go to ML Execution.

 Inference Precompile